rudranil29/slack_notification/README.md

 2. Install the module
 3. Go to Configuration-> development -> Druapl slack Notification (<baseurl>/admin/config/development/slacknotification).
 4. On that form, there will be some fields i).
-Slack Webhook - provide slack Webhook, go to slack api and create a app and paste your webhook here, ii).
+Slack Webhook - provide slack Webhook, go to slack api and create a app and paste your incoming webhook here, ii).
 Custom footer message - provide custom message whatever you feel iii).
 Slack Border Color - Provide color code for your color example(#fffff) iv).
 Image url - provide any image url here.